ramyaragupathy/microsites/README.md

 #### Make Google Calendar Account a secondary email on Facebook

-Share the email address attached to the Google account managing the microsite's google calendar to relevant Facebook users.
+Thare the email address attached to the Google account managing the microsite's google calendar with relevant Facebook users.
 These users add this email address as a 'secondary email' on Facebook via the following steps:

 1. Login to Facebook and click the down arrow at the top right of the page.
 Then in the drop-down that appears click `settings`
 2. Click the `contact` section on the next page followed by selecting `add a new email or mobile number`.
 3. In the popup that appears input the email address managing the public google calendar

-4. Next, a message will be sent to the google calendar manager and the owner of that account can approve adding the email to the Facebook account
+After user has completed these steps, a message will be sent to the Google Calendar manager and the manager can approve adding the email to the Facebook account

-With the Google Calendar account added, Facebook users should follow the following steps to share events to the microsite.
+With the Google Calendar account added, Facebook users should follow the below steps to share events to the microsite.

 1. On the Facebook event's page, click the button with three dots, like `...`
-2. In the drop-down that appears click `Export Event`, followed by selecting the `Send to email` option and correct calendar email address in the popup that appears.
+2. In the drop-down that appears click `Export Event`, followed by selecting the `Send to email` option.
+Then choose correct calendar email address in the popup that appears.
-3. Finally, click Export
+3. Finally, click `Export`

-Step 3 will send an email to the microsite calendar manager who can then add the event to the microsite calendar.
+Step 3 will send an email to the Google Calendar manager who can then add the event to the microsite calendar.

 ## Development